9 Best Places for Jazz Music in Harlem

 Shrine Jazz Show| ©Lucas Allmann

-If you'd like to hear an independent jazz sound from new talents in a creative atmosphere, the Shrine in Harlem is the best place to go.
+If you’d like to hear independent jazz from up-and-coming talent in a creative atmosphere, Harlem ’s Shrine is the best place to go.

-Founded in 2007 by music lovers in the artistic epicenter of New York, Shrine will surprise you with the most modern and innovative musical and artistic proposals of the present.
+Founded in 2007 by music lovers in the artistic heart of New York, Shrine will surprise you with today’s most modern and innovative musical and artistic offerings.

 • Address: 2271 Adam Clayton Powell Jr Blvd, New York, NY 10030,